-The affect of trigeminal neuralgia on the body depends on what is causing the condition.
+The effect of trigeminal neuralgia on the body depends on what is causing the condition.
 While the cause cannot always be determined, it is commonly the result of pressure on the trigeminal nerve.
-When something like a vein or artery presses against the nerve, it interferes with the nerve's ability to pass information between the brain and face.
-The result is pain or slight numbness.
+When something like a vein or artery presses against the nerve, which can cause pain impulses or block impulses; the result is pain or slight numbness.
 The same result can also happen if you develop a tumor near the trigeminal nerve, but this is much less common.
-A condition like multiple sclerosis can also result in trigeminal neuralgia, by causing nerve damage that impedes the nerve's ability to relay messages.
+A condition like multiple sclerosis can also result in trigeminal neuralgia, by causing damage to the myelin sheath that protects the nerve.

 - Q What is the first step in treating trigeminal neuralgia?

 - Q What is trigeminal neuralgia in multiple sclerosis (MS)?

 - Q What are the side effects of treatment for trigeminal neuralgia?

 - Q Can trigeminal neuralgia pain move from one side of the face to the other?